mettle/sendportal-docs/subscribers.md

 The following fields are available in the CSV.

-- `id` (optional) - The ID field is only used when updating existing Subscribers, and must be set if you wish to update the Subscriber's email address.
-The `id` field should be present but left empty when importing new Subscribers.
+- `id` (optional) - The ID field is only used when updating existing subscribers, and must be set if you wish to update the subscriber's email address.
+The `id` field should be present but left empty when importing new subscribers.
-- `email` (required) - A unique email address for the Subscriber.
-Note that if the email address is already present in SendPortal, the row will instead update the `first_name` and `last_name` of the existing Subscriber.
+- `email` (required) - A unique email address for the subscriber.
+Note that if the email address is already present in SendPortal, the row will instead update the `first_name` and `last_name` of the existing subscriber.
 - `first_name` (optional) - The subscriber's first name.
 - `last_name` (optional) - The subscriber's last name.